kobmic/serverless-rps-lab/README.md

 If you get stuck you can check the branch **solution**.

 ## 0. Naming
-When doing this lab in teams, to avoid name conflicts choose a team name and use it when naming lambda functions etc, i.e. "awesomeTeam-helloWorld" instead of "helloWorld"
+When doing this lab in teams, to avoid name conflicts choose a team name and use it when naming lambda functions etc, i.e. "awesomeTeam-helloWorld" instead of "helloWorld".
+In orer to use the automatic test script described below also make sure that you follow a naming convention for all of your lambda methods.
+Use a prefix, such as "awesomeTeam-" and then name your methods such as "awesomeTeam-getGames", "awesomeTeam-makeMove" and so on.

 ## 1. Hello AWS Lambda
 You can skip this step if you're already familiar with AWS lamba.
 In this step you will use a simple Java handler to create a Lambda function.